markg85/static-hedgedoc/README.md

 There is a caveat though.
 I'm using a lot of `mjs` (module js) as extension.
 Your webserver needs to respond to `mjs` files as javascript content type!
 Your webserver probably has a default file to present (like index.html gets presented without typing it), you need to add `index.mjs` as default too so that a folder with just an `index.mjs` will have that be served up to the browser when accessing that folder.

 ## Known bugs and features I still want from HedgeDoc
-If it's a bug it's prefixed with `:bug:` (rendered as :bug:), the rest are features you have in HedgeDock but not in the static renderer yet.
+If it's a bug it's prefixed with `:bug:` (rendered as :bug:), the rest are features you have in HedgeDoc but not in the static renderer yet.
 The bugs should be fixed at some point but i'd consider them not important enough to fix right now.

  * :bug: In mobile view the heading links, the link icon on the left, falls of the screen.